FrederikVoncken/P1-slimme-meter-extender/README.md

 * Keep in mind that this is not an open collector solution anymore.

 * It is claimed that this solution does extend the range 10 times, but in reality it only makes it possible to add more "drive strength" to the signal, resulting in a better signal for the receiver also after adding extra meters to the cabling.

+## Using Ethernet:
+* Make the P1 information available on a Netwerk, so others can receive the P1 information if needed.
+* Can be done via WIFI or Ethenet Cable.
+* Longer range than a "direct" connection.
+* The other side needs to have a connection to the Netwerk: Home Assistant, Domoticz, Home battery solution, ...
+* Gives uncertainty in the solution: Network troubles, Complexity, Added "translation" devices (Sender and Receiver), Power, ...

 ## Using differential signals
 ![Differential_signal_transmission](https://upload.wikimedia.org/wikipedia/commons/thumb/4/42/Differential_signal_transmission.svg/300px-Differential_signal_transmission.svg.png)
 * [Differential signalling](https://en.wikipedia.org/wiki/Differential_signalling)